Christopher Varley

-Christopher Varley (born 1950) is a Canadian art historian, curator, private art dealer, art and cultural commentator.
+Christopher Varley (born 1950) is a Canadian art historian, curator, private art dealer, art and cultural commentator as well as a generous donor to public collections.
 He is the grandson of F. H. Varley.
+His weekly on-line letters have become something of a "community education project for those of us working in the Canadian art world," wrote one gallerist about Varley's commentary.

 Career

 Christopher Varley was born in Vancouver and received his B.A. from Simon Fraser University, graduating in 1972.
 He was the Assistant Curator at the Vancouver Art Gallery, 1974–1977 and the Head Curator at the Edmonton Art Gallery, 1979–1983.
 In 1983, he moved to Toronto and became a private art dealer specializing in historical Canadian art as well as a freelance curator and consultant.
-He has donated work to galleries such as the McMaster Museum of Art and The Image Centre at Ryerson to which he gave an entire collection of 542 photographs by various Canadian makers from the 19th century to the 20th.
+He has donated work to galleries such as the McMaster Museum of Art and The Image Centre at Ryerson University in Toronto to which he gave an entire collection of 542 photographs by various Canadian makers from the 19th century to the 20th.